pSeven Enterprise deployment¶

 Kubernetes cluster¶

-A production deployment of pSeven Enterprise requires a fault tolerant production grade Kubernetes cluster with high availability.
+A production deployment of pSeven Enterprise requires a dedicated fault tolerant production grade Kubernetes cluster with high availability.
 You can use one of the many managed Kubernetes solutions (see Turnkey Cloud Solutions and Kubernetes Partners), or build your own production Kubernetes cluster.

 Compatible versions¶

-pSeven Enterprise is compatible with Kubernetes versions 1.15.5 through 1.25.2.
+pSeven Enterprise is compatible with Kubernetes versions 1.22.0 through 1.25.2.
 Newer versions are compatible but were never tested.
 Older versions are not supported.

 Configuration requirements¶